mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 If we don't link data from two RDF services then we are obviously better off doing two separate queries and combining the results in our application.

-Before linking data for OpenCyc and DBPedia, let's look at a Python SPARQL query example:
+Before linking data for OpenCyc and DBPedia, let's look at a Python SPARQL query example that just access OpenCyc RDF data on a local Fuseki server:

 ```python
 import rdflib